iliasse-e/iliasse-e/README.md

 ## Bonjour

 Working with Angular on a daily basis, with always a deep interest on UX Design.
-I brought my psychology knowledge into IT, in order to improve the design and behaviour of a software, And of course, I bring croissant at work on mornings.
+I brought my psychology knowledge into IT, in order to improve the design and behaviour of a software,
+And of course, I bring croissants at work on mornings.

-## Stack
+### Stack
 ![HTML](https://img.shields.io/badge/HTML-239120?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS](https://img.shields.io/badge/CSS-1572B6?style=for-the-badge&logo=css3&logoColor=white)
 ![Angular](https://img.shields.io/badge/Angular-DD0031?style=for-the-badge&logo=angular&logoColor=white)